23W-INCO/measlesdata-xginevra/README.md

    - Run <code>uvicorn main:app --reload</code> in the terminal. -> maybe you must specify a port using the addition <code> --port 8000 </code> before <code>--reload</code>
    - The application will be available on <code>http://localhost:8000</code> or the specified port.
    - Uploading data works the same way as in running the applicaiton in a codespaces.

+Getting Involved in the Project
+-

+We warmly welcome contributions from the community!
+If you're eager to enhance the capabilities of this tool or have innovative ideas for new features, here's a guide on how you can get involved:<br>
+- Fork the Repository: Begin by forking the repository, creating your own version to work on.<br>
+- Submit a Pull Request: After implementing your changes, submit a pull request.
+Clearly articulate the purpose of your modifications in the description.<br>
+- Code Reviews: Your pull request will undergo a review process, fostering discussion and potential improvements.<br>
+- Merge: Upon approval, your contributions will be merged into the main project.

 Contact me
 -